 Medical Toxicology is a unique and complex specialty.
 Few Virginia physicians are certified as Medical Toxicologists by the American Board of Medical Specialists; the University of Virginia Health System is home to 6 of them.

 Medical toxicologists have the expertise to identify and treat conditions including:

 The Division of Medical Toxicology at the University of Virginia is comprised of 4 components, listed below:

 The Blue Ridge Poison Center, where specially trained nurses and doctors are available by phone 24-hours every day of the year to offer free, confidential information and advice on poisoning for the general public and for healthcare professionals in all settings.

-The Medical Toxicology Education Center is comprised of the only Medical Toxicology fellowship program in Virginia;rotation service for fellows, residents, and medical, nursing, EMS or pharmacy students; professional education lectures, inservice presentations & grand rounds; and a free monthly newsletter: ToxTalks.
+The Division’s Medical Toxicology Education is comprised of one of the only two Medical Toxicology fellowship programs in Virginia; rotation service for fellows, residents (medicine, pharmacy), and students (medical, nursing, pharmacy); professional education lectures, grand rounds; first responder educational programs, and a free monthly newsletter: ToxTalks.

 The Division’s Medical Toxicology Research arm of the operation performs a broad range of research including clinical, epidemiological, and basic science research.